S0L009/COMIC-IFY_OneAPI/README.md

 <div align="center">

 In our journey, we were fortunate to have the support of numerous individuals who lent their expertise and encouragement.
-Special thanks to **Kavya Sakthivel**, **Premjith Sir**, and **Dilip Parasu** for their active support throughout the process.
+Special thanks to **Kavya Sakthivel**, **Premjith Sir**, **Dilip Parasu**, **Pratiti Bhadra mam** and **Vipin Das sir** for their active support throughout the process.
 Your contributions were invaluable to our success.

 </div>